troennes/private-secure-windows/README.md

 ### Does this baseline improve any applications?

 No. Only the Windows operating system and built-in Windows components are covered.
 There are no improvements to Microsoft Edge and Internet Explorer included here.

+## Contributing

+Don't be afraid to contribute!
+For now, create an issue if you see room for improvement, and we'll take it from there.

 ## Credits